textlint/textlint/docs/configuring.md

 These plugin support custom "extensions" options.

-For example, if you want to treat `.hown` as markdown, put following config to `.textlintrc`
+For example, if you want to treat `.hown` as markdown, put following config to `.textlintrc.json`

 ```json5
 {